zmoitier/HAdaptiveIntegration.jl/docs/src/index.md

 ## Overview

-`HAdaptiveIntegration.jl` is a Julia package for for approximating integrals of functions over various predefined [`Domain`](@ref)s.
-It uses *embedded quadrature* rules to build error estimates, and refines the integration domain by splitting its mesh elements until a certain tolerance is reached.
+`HAdaptiveIntegration.jl` is a Julia package for approximating integrals of functions over various predefined [`Domain`](@ref)s.
+It uses *embedded cubature* rules to build error estimates, and refines the integration domain by splitting its mesh elements until a certain tolerance is reached.
 Features include:

 - Adaptive integration over **simplices of any dimension**
 - Use of **efficient (tabulated) cubatures** for low-dimensional cuboids and simplices